 RESOURCES for NEW PARDON PROJECTS

 This page is for counties that do not currently have a Pardon Project but are thinking about starting one.
-It contains examples for how you can go from idea to operation, in five parts:
+It begins with a few videos – first, offering several examples of successful Pardon Projects, discussing how they have organized themselves and are getting the work done; then, the next few, offering deeper dives into particular aspects of their work.
+It then offers examples below of how you can go from idea to operation, in five parts:

 Most Pardon Projects have started off small, with a dozen or so Pardon Coaches trained and an equal number of clients needing help.
 They then expand from there, as the word starts getting around and the supply of both clients and coaches increases.
 Each Pardon Project continues to develop, learning from their own experiences and those of the others, as their leadership meet monthly as the Pennsylvania Association of Pardon Projects.
 For attorneys who volunteer through member Pardon Projects, the Association offers free, primary professional liability insurance.